afsc-gap-products/data-requests/README.md

 To better understand what data are available and how to interpret the data you receive, please see the full [metadata](https://www.fisheries.noaa.gov/inport/item/22008) and review our [survey codebooks](https://www.fisheries.noaa.gov/resource/document/groundfish-survey-species-code-manual-and-data-codes-manual).

+## Fulfilling a request
+If you are a GAP scientist providing data to a requester, put the data in our [Google Drive folder](https://drive.google.com/drive/folders/1hfNhfOmIDC7dSigbsz4P3amZWj4jMv_u?usp=sharing) and prefix it with the issue number (e.g., `5_salmon_shark/`).
+If you don't have access to this folder, contact Lewis, Duane, or Ned.
+Once the data request has been fulfilled, make a note on the issue and close it.

 ## Credit for data and analysis
 Adapted from Stan's [note](https://github.com/afsc-gap-products/data-requests/issues/3) to the groundfish team: